 ^{}Preliminary versions of this paper were presented at several conferences and seminars.
-We thank the participants to these presentations, Siyi Luo and Carlo Perroni for helpful comments.
-Fernández-Val gratefully acknowledges support from the National Science Foundation.
+We thank the participants to these presentations, the editor, an associate editor, two anonymous referees, Shuowen Chen, Siyi Luo and Carlo Perroni for helpful comments.
+Fernández-Val gratefully acknowledges support from the National Science Foundation, and Spanish State Research Agency MDM-2016-0684 under the María de Maeztu Unit of Excellence Program.
 Weidner gratefully acknowledges support from the Economic and Social Research Council through the ESRC Centre for Microdata Methods and Practice grant RES-589-28-0001 and from the European Research Council grant ERC-2014-CoG-646917-ROMIA.